EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of

 \textbf{Experimental setup}.
 We extend our experiments to underwater cave exploration scenarios, where the ROV performs \invis{possesses} full 6-DOF motions.
-While the $roll$ motion is limited in the standard BlueROV2s, we consider all 6-DOF for teleoperation with the buoyancy change and pressure imbalance caused by water flow at the cave openings.
-For remote teleoperation, we consider the scenarios where human operators maneuver an underwater ROV from the surface by following the caveline and other navigation markers as a guide~\cite{abdullah2023caveseg}.
+While the $roll$ motion is limited in the standard BlueROV2, we consider all 6-DOF for teleoperation with the buoyancy change and pressure imbalance caused by water flow at the cave openings.
+For remote teleoperation, we consider the scenarios where human operators maneuver an underwater ROV from the surface by following the caveline and other navigation markers as guides~\cite{abdullah2023caveseg}.
 The mission objective is to navigate the ROV $75$-$300$ feet deep inside the cave through its complex structures, and then safely return it to the surface.
-The videos are recorded at $1920\times1080$\,p resolution with a GoPro11 camera mounted on BlueROV2 and then compressed to $640\times480$\,p the within the Ego-to-Exo framework.
-In addition to evaluating the geometric accuracy and robustness, we consider how informative the generated Ego-to-Exo views are compared to traditional consoles for ROV teleoperation.
+The videos are recorded at $1920\times1080$\,p resolution with a GoPro11 camera mounted on BlueROV2 and then compressed to $640\times480$\,p within our framework.
+In addition to evaluating the geometric accuracy, we consider how informative the generated views are compared to traditional consoles for ROV teleoperation.

 \textbf{Real-time map update and teleoperation}.
-In addition to the Ego-to-Exo view generation and ROV pose rendering, our framework simultaneously updates a 3D map with extracted feature points from the SLAM system.
-Fig.~\ref{fig:snapshot} shows an ROV's trajectory mapped during an underwater cave mission in Devil's Springs, Florida.
-As seen, the generated Ego-to-Exo views embed significantly more peripheral information about the scene.
+In addition to the exocentric view generation and ROV pose rendering, the EgoExo framework simultaneously updates a sparse map with extracted feature points from the SLAM system.
+Figure~\ref{fig:snap} shows an ROV's trajectory mapped during our trial in an underwater cave in Peacock Springs, Florida.
+As seen, the generated EgoExo views embed more peripheral information about the scene.
 The exocentric view of the ROV pose and its relative distance from cave walls or overhead obstacles are useful to surface operators for obstacle avoidance and efficient decision-making.
-Additionally, the 3D map shows the ROV's past trajectory and its current pose which are useful to analyze the mission progress, which is not possible in traditional teleoperation consoles.
+Additionally, the 3D map shows the ROV's past trajectory and its current pose, which are useful to analyze the mission progress, which is not possible in traditional teleoperation consoles.
 Such a global view of the trajectory is also useful during emergency evacuation and recovery.
 Beyond cave exploration, these features will be crucial in ROV-based subsea surveillance and search-and-rescue operations as well.